H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Sensitive Files.md

+# Sensitive Files

-# Sensitive Files we can get via various functionalities of the web app or vulnerabilities
+Sensitive Files we can get via various functionalities of the web app or vulnerabilities

 ## Windows